OCamlPro/liquidity/docs/sphinx/src/tutorial/game.rst

 The Oracle
 ----------

-The oracle can be implemented using `Tezos RPCs
+The oracle can be implemented using `Dune Network RPCs
-<http://tezos.gitlab.io/mainnet/api/rpc.html>`_ on a running Tezos
+<https://dune.network/docs/dune-node-mainnet/api/rpc.html>`_ on a running Dune
 node.
 The principle of the oracle is the following:

 #.
 Monitor new blocks in the chain.